jdrco/beacons/README.md

 # Check Docker Compose
 docker compose version || echo "Docker Compose is not installed.
 Please install it with Docker Desktop."

-# Check PostgreSQL (if using local DB or psql CLI)
-psql --version || echo "PostgreSQL is not installed.
-Get it from https://www.postgresql.org/download/"
 ```

 ---